Why Smart Home Security is More Important Than Ever?

-What Threats do Smart Buildings Face Today?
+What Threats do Smart Buildings and Homes Face Today?

 Using advanced hardware fingerprinting technology and a proprietary machine learning algorithm, Sepio identifies all IT, OT, and IoT assets, whether managed, unmanaged, or hidden.
 This real-time asset discovery helps organizations establish an accurate hardware inventory, which seamlessly integrates with their Configuration Management Database (CMDB) for automated asset management.